How do I start a dental assistant training school? Everything You Need to Know

 What type of lab equipment do I need to purchase for my training center?
 Are there any other outside costs I should know about?

 For the most part, the equipment required for the labs is already available in the dental practice.
-If your office is strictly digital, it is recommended that you purchase an X-ray film processor.
+If your office is strictly digital, it is recommended that you consider an X-ray film processor.
 Five students per instructor is a comfortable ratio for very effective lab work.
 Thus, the more operatories, the better.
 A data projector and screen (or a large flat panel TV) with internet connectivity, are required.
 There will be ongoing materials and some general dentistry instrument costs (depending upon what’s already available).
 All other costs are incidentals such as printing and copying labs and test handouts, etc. Please include your Email address with your territory inquiry to VIP.
 We will Email you links to further explain equipment recommendations.

 I only plan on doing one or two classes per year (for now).
 Is that cost effective?